bvannah/wellfie/README.md

 Clone the repository, download the zip file, whatever.

 2. Get a Twitter API key
-The file twitterSentiment.py needs four API keys.
+The file `twitter_access.py` needs four API keys.
 Find the part in the file where it declares `consumer_key`, `consumer_secret`, `access_token`, and `access_token_secret`, and put your keys/tokens in there.
 You can apply for a Twitter development account (or ask a friend to borrow theirs but don't commit fraud).

 3. Install the dependencies
-You need to install python 3, and a bunch of python modules.
-My recommendation is to just install pip, and then try to run the main file (twitterToMBTI.py) and use pip to install the modules that it asks for.
+You need Python 3, and a bunch of Python modules.
+My recommendation for the modules is to just install pip, and then try to run the main file (`get_risk.py`) and use pip to install the modules that it asks for.

 4. Run the main file
-Open up a terminal and run `python3 twitterToMBTI.py` or however you execute python scripts
+Execute `get_risk.py` however you execute python scripts, usually something like `python3 get_risk.py` in terminal, or run it using your IDE of choice (IDLE or Spyder for many people).

+Shoot me a text, email, etc. if you have questions.
+-Brian